zx80/flask-simple-auth/README.md

 # users belonging to the "patcher" group can patch "whatever/*"
 # the function gets 3 typed parameters: one integer coming from the path (id)
-# and the remaining two coming from request parameters (some, stuff).
+# and the remaining two ("some", "stuff") are coming from HTTP or JSON request
-# "some" is mandatory, stuff is optional because it has a default.
+# parameters. "some" is mandatory, "stuff" is optional because it has a default.
+# the declared parameter typing is inforced.
 @app.patch("/whatever/<id>", authorize="patcher")
 def patch_whatever(id: int, some: int, stuff: str = "wow"):
-    # ok to do it, with parameters id, some & stuff
+    # ok to do it, with parameters "id", "some" & "stuff"
     return "", 204
 ```